 The CCO supports educational computing.
-This support includes obtaining appropriate hardware and software and a large number of personal computers for student use, and assisting in the development of effective use of computers in the educational processes.
-Minicomputers and workstations, including a VAX/VMS cluster and a SUN/UNIX cluster, are available at no charge for student use.
+This support includes obtaining appropriate hardware and software and a large number of personal computers for student use, and assisting in the development of effective use of computers in the educational process.
+UNIX workstations, including a cluster of SUN computers, are available at no charge for student use.

 The CCO manages and maintains CITnet, Caltech's campuswide local area network.
-This activity includes the support of connections to local, regional, national, and international networks, the development of shared network resources, and the maintenance of a campus electronic mail system.
+This activity includes the support of high-speed connections to local, regional, national, and international networks, the development of shared network resources, and the maintenance of a campus electronic mail system and the Caltech World Wide Web "Home Page."